 Good Sam offers unique RV Roadside Assistance plans: Standard, Platinum, and Platinum Complete.
 But these plans don’t just include coverage for RVs.
 Instead, these plans offer different types of protections for both recreational and non-recreational vehicles, with coverage differing in the specifics of who and what is covered under the plan.

 Standard Roadside Assistance plans include coverage for owned vehicles, specifically: cars, trucks, SUVs, vans, boat trailers, motorcycles, and one travel trailer (toy hauler, travel trailer, or pop-up camper trailer).
-Coverage also extends to your family–spouse, domestic partner, and children under 25.
+Coverage also extends to your family–spouse, domestic partner, dependent and children under 25.

 All Good Sam Roadside Assistance plans provide 24/7 coverage and connect you with over 30,000 independent towing and service providers across the country.